shadowlockgh/licentia/guides/bodyslide_guide.md

 Make your selections then continue, and Bodyslide will convert all your selections and place them in your output.
 You can now close Bodyslide.

-Back in MO2 once it unlocks right click your Custom Output Mod, the error for `No Valid Game Data` should now be resolved.
+Back in MO2 once it unlocks right click your Custom Output Mod, after clicking the mod the error for `No Valid Game Data` should now be resolved and disappear.

 Tick your Output Mod to enable it, and you will have successfully built Bodyslide Overrides.